GS 1004 History Of Women In The United States: 3 semester hours

 GS 2410 Work, Families, And Public Policy: 3 semester hours

 Same as ECON 2410.
 Prerequisites: ECON 1000 or ECON 1001.
 This course compares the economic behavior of women and men in both the labor market and the household.
-Topics include: the family as an economic (production) unit, gender differences in labor force participation, occupations and earnings; the effectiveness of human capital theory and labor market descrimination in explaining the male-female wage gap; remedies for reducing the wage gap; family structure and economic well-being; and alternative policies to alleviate poverty.
+Topics include: the family as an economic (production) unit, gender differences in labor force participation, occupations and earnings; the effectiveness of human capital theory and labor market discrimination in explaining the male-female wage gap; remedies for reducing the wage gap; family structure and economic well-being; and alternative policies to alleviate poverty.
 Students who have completed ECON 3400 may not take 2410 for credit.

 GS 3031 History Of Women In The United States: 3 semester hours